Administrative and Budgetary Committee (Fifth Committee)

 Background information on peacekeeping finance including the scale of assessments for peacekeeping and links to key General Assembly resolutions.

-UN Peacekeeping fact sheet
+UN Peacekeeping Data

-A concise summary of key facts related to UN peacekeeping operations with information about troop contributing countries and number of missions.
+Key facts related to UN peacekeeping operations with information about troop contributing countries and number of missions.

 Contingent owned equipment (COE)